nivritii/DemystData/README.md

   1. Businesses - By making restful API to backend endpoint: `http://localhost:6060/businesses`
   2. Application software providers - By making restful API to backend endpoint: `http://localhost:6060/providers`

-- User can select buisness and provider from the dropdown list populated in homeoage and provide loan amount to verify if that business is eligible for loan.
+- User can select business and provider from the dropdown list populated in homepage and provide loan amount to verify if that business is eligible for loan.

-- On form submit, backend call is made to retrieve monthwise profit data of the buisness with the selected provider. e.g: `http://localhost:6060/balance?provider=MYOB&business=business_2` - Provider and Business sent as query param
+- On form submit, backend call is made to retrieve monthly profit data of the business with the selected provider. e.g: `http://localhost:6060/balance?provider=MYOB&business=business_2` - Provider and Business sent as query param

 -